 on & off the field

-The NFL Foundation represents the 32 NFL clubs and supports the health and safety of athletes, youth football, and the communities which support our game.
+The NFL Foundation is the league’s nonprofit organization representing the 32 NFL clubs.
+Its mission is to support the health, safety and wellness of athletes, youth football and the communities which support our game.

 The NFL Foundation is a strong supporter of youth football.

-We are working with USA Football – the non-profit organization leading the development of the game – to help the youngest football players learn proper football fundamentals, be active, have fun and most importantly – stay safe.
+We are working with USA Football – the game's national governing body for youth and high school – to help the youngest football players learn proper football fundamentals, be active, have fun and most importantly – stay safe.

-We support NFL clubs, players and coaches in their efforts to share the love they have for the game with children across the country.
-Our grant programs provide funding for youth football programs and leagues to get the resources they need to play a safer game – on refurbished fields, with new helmets or pads, or certified coaches.
+We support NFL clubs, players and coaches in their efforts to share the love they have for the game with children and athletes across the country.
+Our grant programs provide funding for youth and high school football programs and leagues to get the resources they need to play a safer game – on refurbished fields, with new helmets or pads, full-time athletic trainers on the sidelines and certified coaches.

 Health & Safety